CsapoKrisztian/A38-Kanban-development-Frontend/README.md

 [http://a38-kanban.herokuapp.com](http://a38-kanban.herokuapp.com)

-After the auto-redirecting to Gitlab authentication platform give these credentials :
+After the auto-redirecting to Gitlab authentication platform give these credentials:

 e-mail: gitlab_guest@indamail.hu